 - Or even George Orwell—he published Nineteen Eighty-Four in 1948, looking at a fictionalised future society set in the year 1984, to warn against trends he saw rising in his present: totalitarianism and a loss of freedom and individuality.

 It’s easy to forget that Nineteen Eighty-Four is essentially a work of soft science fiction.
-It’s an interesting case because it’s managed to transcend the genre of science fiction, instead being considered a purely political novel.
-It feels non-science-fictional because its links to our society are so obvious; because Orwell’s insights into the relationships between technology, power, and people were so powerful.
+It’s an interesting case because it’s managed to transcend the genre of science fiction, and is rather considered a purely political novel.
+It feels non-science-fictional because its links to our society are so obvious—because Orwell’s insights into the relationships between technology, power, and people were so powerful.
 Orwell gave us a vision of a world we don’t want to live in: a dystopia.

 There are always wars being waged over genre and it’s boundaries in the literary world.
 I don’t really keep up with it, but I found this conversation between Kazuo Ishiguro and Neil Gaiman on genre and its history really cool.